Last Updated: 10 May 2024

 I should mention at this point that a lot of my fellow book bloggers guessed the identity of the author before Hodder told us who it was.
 However, I didn't have a clue so finished the book as blind as I was when I started it, in that respect.
 (I have an inkling that was largely due to the fact that this was surprisingly the first Jodi Picoult book I've ever read!)

 But, regardless of that, I think the #ReadWithoutPrejudice campaign was a massive success.
-It got people talking about the book, sharing ideas and theories, plus it fits perfectly with the themes of the book itself.
+It got people talking about the book, and sharing ideas and theories, plus it fits perfectly with the themes of the book itself.
 Whichever member of the marketing team at Hodder came up with this idea should definitely be given a pay rise this year!

 Picoult is known for not being afraid to tackle serious, complex, and extremely difficult and delicate topics in her novels.
 And out of all the tricky topics to write about, racial prejudice and privilege are surely some of the thorniest.
 Society has a tendency to shy away from any mention of racism, which is the very attitude that Picoult outlines and aims to address with Small Great Things.